David Taylor (North West Leicestershire MP)

 David Leslie Taylor (22 August 1946 – 26 December 2009) was a British Labour Co-operative politician who served as Member of Parliament (MP) for North West Leicestershire from 1997 until his death in 2009.

 Biography

 David Taylor was born in Ashby de la Zouch.
-He went to Heather County Primary School near Coalville, Ashby Boy's Grammar School (now known as Ashby School) and Leicester Polytechnic.
+He went to Heather County Primary School, Ashby Boys' Grammar School and Leicester Polytechnic.
+He would later obtain further degrees from Lanchester Polytechnic and the Open University.

 Career

 At Leicester Polytechnic, he became a Chartered Public Finance Accountant in 1970.
 At the Open University, he gained a BA in Maths and Computing in 1974.
 During this time, he wrote the first CASCAID computer program that evolved into the modern-day Kudos and Adult Directions programs.
 Before being elected as a Member of Parliament, Taylor was an accountant and the computer applications manager for Leicestershire County Council from 1977 to 1997.

 He founded Safeguard the Quality of the Rural Environment (SQUARE) and had been a parish councillor, churchwarden of St John the Baptist church in Heather, President of Heather Sparkenhoe Cricket Club, magistrate and school governor.